Balance Sheet Strength Indicators

 Those cutoffs are blunt by design: you are sorting companies into 4 bins, not arguing about 0.1 turns.

-If D/A >0.80, you treat it as a quantitative red flag because it maps to a +38.4 percentage-point higher bankruptcy probability in the referenced evidence.1 The point is: 0.80 is not a vibe; it's a regime change.
+If D/A >0.80, treat it as a quantitative red flag -- it maps to a +38.4 percentage-point higher bankruptcy probability in Ohlson's evidence.1 That threshold marks a regime change, not a judgment call.

 Use 4 coverage tiers: